OMSAS – Queen’s University

 Only undergraduate university credit courses meeting Queen’s University “Basis of Admission for Advance Study Interpretation Guidelines” are included in the grade point average (GPA) and credit requirements.

 The following courses of study will not be included in the GPA:

 - Consecutive bachelor of education programs

 - Undergraduate courses taken as part of a graduate program

 You are required to write the Medical College Admission Test (MCAT) prior to the OMSAS application deadline date.
 All MCAT scores will be reported by OMSAS to Queen’s University; however, only those scores from tests written in the 5 years prior to the application deadline will be used in our evaluation.
 Queen’s School of Medicine no longer accepts old MCAT scores.

-You are invited for an interview on the basis of your GPA, MCAT scores, Autobiographical Sketch and letters of reference.
-You will only be considered for admission if you are invited for an interview.
+You are invited for an interview on the basis of your GPA, MCAT scores, Autobiographical Sketch and references.
+You will be considered for admission only if you are invited for an interview.

 The Queen’s School of Medicine uses the detailed Autobiographical Sketch as part of the application evaluation.
 This submission provides our assessors with a snapshot of a candidate’s personal experiences and achievements.
-There are 7 categories included:
+There are 6 categories included in the Autobiographical Sketch: